dark-penguin/ytdlp-telebot/README.md

 - Launch `docker-redeploy.sh`: it will build/rebuild the container, restart the service, and then attach to the logs to let you confirm a successful redeployment.
 (Just use Ctrl+C to detach from the logs.)

+## Known issues
+- The bot ignores messages that have any kind of attachments ('photo', 'document', 'audio', 'video', 'voice', 'sticker', 'contact', 'location', 'poll').
+This is actually good: if you have any kind of attachment, then it's not just a meme you want to pre-download for convenience, and any links are probably not the main focus of the message.
+You can always repost the links in separate messages if you want.
+Trying to repost and delete the priginal message is likely not a very good idea in this case.
+- When reposting the contents of the original message, it is not possible (at least according to my research) to preserve its formatting.
+So, the formatting will be lost, and the message still deleted, because there is no way to even know if there was any formatting.
+This is not much of a problem though.